-For example, an approver on a German localization team opens the development branch
+For example, an approver on a German localization team opens the localization branch

-Individual contributors open feature branches based on the development branch.
+Individual contributors open feature branches based on the localization branch.

 For example, a German contributor opens a pull request with changes to

-Approvers review and merge feature branches into the development branch.
+Approvers review and merge feature branches into the localization branch.

-Teams must merge localized content into the same release branch from which the content was sourced.
-For example, a development branch sourced from release-1.12 must be based on release-1.12.
+Teams must merge localized content into the same branch from which the content was sourced.
+For example:

 For more information about working from forks or directly from the repository, see "fork and clone the repo".

-SIG Docs welcomes upstream contributions and corrections to the English source!
-Open a pull request (from a fork) with any updates.
+SIG Docs welcomes upstream contributions and corrections to the English source.